vishalroygeek/BatLab/README.md

 # BatLab - A visitor logging app 🦇

 An app built with Kotlin, AndroidX & Firebase for an internship interview.
 This app creates & keeps a record of the visitors, and also marks the suspicious users.
-You are completely free to fork, modify & freely use this repository as per your needs.
+You are completely free to fork, modify & use this repository as per your needs.

 >And yes, I got selected for the internship 🌟